Lundbreck

 Lundbreck is a hamlet in southern Alberta, Canada within the Municipal District of Pincher Creek No. 9.
 It is located on the south side of Highway 3, approximately 3 km east of the southern terminus of Highway 22, 16 km east of the Municipality of Crowsnest Pass, 4 km west of the Village of Cowley and 16 km west of the Town of Pincher Creek.
 It has an elevation of 1200 m.

 It is part of Census Division No. 3 and the federal riding of Macleod.

 History

 Lundbreck was incorporated in 1907, celebrated its centennial in 2007, and was named for two coal miners (Lund and Breckenridge).

-Lundbreck started out as a coal mining town, quickly growing to a size of about 1,000 people until the coal mines closed, at which time it quickly shrank.
+Lundbreck had started out as a coal mining "town" in the 1880s, when it grew to a size of about 1,000 people.
+The coal mines closed by the early 1900s, at which time it quickly shrank.
+Other coal mines in the area were at Burmis, Alberta and Coleman.

+Lundbrek is farm country, with some ranching, such as the Antelope Butte Ranch, the home of the Lynch-Staunton family.
+Frank C. Lynch-Staunton grew up to be a lieutenant-governor of Alberta.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lundbreck had a population of 289 living in 134 of its 145 total private dwellings, a change of from its 2016 population of 236.
 With a land area of 0.42 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Lundbreck had a population of 236 living in 113 of its 141 total private dwellings, a change of from its 2011 population of 244.
 With a land area of 0.42 km2, it had a population density of in 2016.